UK says investigating spy and police agencies' use of private data

 “My office is in the process of undertaking an inquiry into whether there might be an institutional overuse of authorisations to acquire communications data,” he added.

-A spokesman for Britain’s Home Office (interior ministry) said May’s review was welcome, but stressed communications data was a vital in serious and organized crime investigations.
+A spokesman for Britain’s Home Office (interior ministry) said May’s review was welcome, but stressed communications data was a vital in serious and organised crime investigations.

 Snowden’s accusations against the NSA and Britain’s GCHQ, which were widely publicised in the British media, embarrassed Cameron and raised fears that ordinary Britons were being routinely subjected to unwarranted mass surveillance.